 In November 2017, Griffon announced the sale of Clopay Plastics.
 This transaction, completed in February 2018, marked Griffon’s exit from specialty plastics, provided immediate liquidity to the company, and improved the company’s cash flow conversion.

 Griffon closed a number of smaller acquisitions from 2017 through 2019 to strengthen The AMES Companies worldwide.
 In the UK, Griffon acquired La Hacienda, an outdoor living brand of unique heating and garden décor products, Kelkay, a manufacturer and distributor of decorative outdoor landscaping, and Apta, an innovative supplier of garden pottery, in April 2017, February 2018, and December 2019, respectively.
 These acquisitions established a platform for AMES growth in the UK market, providing channels to leading garden centers, retailers, and grocers in the UK and Ireland.

 In Australia, Griffon started 2017 announcing it had acquired Hills Home Living, the iconic brand of clotheslines and home products, from Hills Limited.
 Later that year, Griffon acquired Tuscan Path, a provider of pots, planters, pavers, decorative stone, and garden décor products.
 Both of these businesses expanded AMES’ offerings in the Australasia market.

 In the United States, Griffon acquired Harper Brush Works in October 2017 to expand the AMES line of long-handle tools to include brooms, brushes, and other cleaning products.

-In June 2018, Griffon bolstered its Clopay Building Products subsidiary with the acquisition of CornellCookson, a leading provider of rolling steel service doors, fire doors, and grilles.
+In June 2018, Griffon bolstered Clopay Building Products with the acquisition of CornellCookson, a leading provider of rolling steel service doors, fire doors, and grilles.
 This transaction rounds out Clopay Building Products portfolio with a line of commercial rolling steel products which complement Clopay sectional door offerings for the commercial industry.